 The harvest is usually from the middle to the end of October, after which the grapes are transported to the winery in Kiketi south of Tbilisi.

-All of Mariam's three vintages has had 2,5-3 days of skin maceration, which is very little compared to Georgian tradition, then the skins are separated from the juice and kept in Qvevri for about 8 months.
+All of Mariam's vintages have seen only 2,5-3 days of skin maceration, which is very little compared to Georgian tradition, after which the skins are separated from the juice and kept in Qvevri for about 8 months.